 In 2017, Great Parks began planning for a major, multi-year initiative to renew and improve Sharon Lake as a recreational resource and preserve its beauty as a breathtaking conservation area.
 With extensive planning nearing completion, Great Parks will drain the water from the 35-acre lake this fall, before repositioning a buildup of soil and silt in the lake to double the existing wetland areas.
 When complete, the project will improve recreation activities and access to natural areas on and around the lake.

 Project Scope & Impact

-Once work begins, the project will take two to three years to complete.
+Once construction begins, the project will take 18 months to complete.
 Areas in Sharon Woods that will be impacted during construction include:

 - Lakeside Lodge

 The snack bar and harbor playground area are scheduled to remain open during construction.

 Visit the Alerts & Closures page for park updates and closures throughout the project.

 Timeline is an estimation based on the current project status and may vary as construction begins.